Appropedia/extension/README.md

 This extension contains all PHP, JavaScript and CSS specific to Appropedia.
 We used to have it scattered in our MediaWiki:Common.js, MediaWiki:Common.css and LocalSettings.php, but we now have it all here for several reasons:

 * Simplifies testing and maintenance
-* Simplifies documentation and discovery of features and changes
+* Simplifies documentation and discovery of new features and changes
-* Simplifies contributions by new developers
+* Simplifies contributions by new developers via pull requests
-* Simplifies development by allowing us to make use of code editors and LESS
+* Simplifies development by allowing us to make use of code editors
+* Simplifies styling by allowing us to make use of LESS
 * Improves performance by allowing us to make use of [MediaWiki's Resource Loader](https://www.mediawiki.org/wiki/ResourceLoader)
 * Allows us to translate strings via https://translatewiki.net
 * Furthers our commitment to open source code as well as content